-- Create and maintain the county HMP and include attention to areas within the county that in addition to physical vulnerability may have compounding social vulnerability factors. - Create and maintain a storm shelter registry. - Efforts to strengthen building codes related to tornadoes and natural disasters should be considered. - Planning for shelters from disaster events for multifamily, HUD and LIHTC units, in addition to all housing in the community should be incorporated with any effort to increase housing.
+- Maintain the county HMP and include attention to areas within the county that in addition to physical vulnerability may have compounding social vulnerability factors. - Efforts to strengthen building codes related to tornadoes and natural disasters should be considered. - Planning for shelters from disaster events for multifamily, HUD and LIHTC units, in addition to all housing in the community should be incorporated with any effort to increase housing.